kncept-oauth/oauth2-service/README.md

 - `com.kncept.oauth2.config.InMemoryConfiguration` - In memory volatile store, useful for testing
 - `com.kncept.oauth2.config.DynoDbOauth2Configuration` - in service-aws, DynamoDB tables
   - uses the default SystemProperyConfiguration override points before providing DynamoDB implementations
-  - the additional property `OIDC_ConfigAutocreate` can be configured (defaults to true) to control table autocreation.
+  - the additional property `OIDC_Storage_Config_Autocreate` can be configured (defaults to true) to control table autocreation.

 You probably want to extend something like DynoDbOauth2Configuration and override the UserRepository with your own implementation.